ACM India Early Career Researcher Award

 - The nominator should be a recognized member of the computing community who has personal knowledge of the candidate’s technical contributions and can testify to the candidate's impact on the broader community.

-- The committee may choose to keep a nomination in consideration for a period of up to 3 years from first submission, provided other eligibility criteria are met; details of the nomination may be updated if a nomination from a previous year is considered in a subsequent year.
+- A nomination will remain in consideration for a period of up to 3 years from first submission, provided other eligibility criteria are met; details of the nomination may be updated if a nomination from a previous year is considered in a subsequent year.

 - The selection will be based on the impact of the eligible candidate’s research contributions to computing theory and/or practice.

 - As the award is based on early career achievements, the contributions for the nomination must be within the last decade.